 - How student loan deferment compares to other repayment plans

 How student loan deferment works

-The first step in student loan deferment is making sure you’re eligible.
+The first step in both private and federal student loan deferment is making sure you’re eligible.
 You’ll apply for deferment through your loan servicer and will use their form to apply.
-Here are the requirements for common student loan deferments due for financial reasons:
+Here are the requirements for common student loan deferments due to financial reasons:

-- Economic hardship: You may qualify if you’re receiving government assistance or earn less than 150% of your state’s poverty line can get benefits for up to 36 months.
+- Economic hardship: You may qualify if you’re receiving government assistance or earn less than 150% of your state’s poverty line.
+You can get benefits for up to 36 months.

 - Unemployment: Those receiving unemployment benefits or are seeking full-time work may qualify for up to 36 months.

-There are other deferments as well when you meet certain criteria.
+There are other deferments available too if you meet certain criteria.
 Students, military members, and others may be able to defer under one of these circumstances: